 Use a scratch repair kit

 Not surprisingly, there are a lot of products on the market that cater to those interested in fixing minor cosmetic issues on their car themselves.
-These kits typically contain everything you need to buff out or fill in a serious scratch, and you can find them at your local auto supply store or online.
+These kits typically, by the likes of brands such as 3M, contain everything you need to buff out or fill in a serious scratch.
+You can easily find them at your local auto supply store or online.
 Not all of them are created equal, however.
 If you need some help picking out a kit, ask a store employee for their recommendation.